-Kris Humphries Net Worth
+What is Kris Humphries' Net Worth and Salary?

-Kris Humphries Net Worth: Kris Humphries is a retired American professional basketball player who has a net worth of $35 million.
-Best known professionally for his stints playing for the Utah Jazz (2004–2006), Toronto Raptors (2006–2009), Dallas Mavericks (2009–2010), New Jersey/Brooklyn Nets (2010–2013), Boston Celtics (2013–2014), Washington Wizards (2014–2016), Phoenix Suns (2016), and Atlanta Hawks (2016–2017), Humphries is also infamously known as the ex-husband of reality show star Kim Kardashian.
-A 6'11" power forward and center who was named Minnesota Mr. Basketball and First-team Parade All-American while playing for Hopkins High School, Kris went on to play college basketball at the University of Minnesota.
-During his NBA career he earned $62 million in salary.
+Kris Humphries is a retired American professional basketball player who has a net worth of $35 million.
+As a basketball player, Kris was best known for his stints playing for the Utah Jazz (2004–2006), Toronto Raptors (2006–2009), Dallas Mavericks (2009–2010), New Jersey/Brooklyn Nets (2010–2013), Boston Celtics (2013–2014), Washington Wizards (2014–2016), Phoenix Suns (2016), and Atlanta Hawks (2016–2017).
+Humphries is also infamously known as the ex-husband of reality show star Kim Kardashian.Their marriage lasted 72 days.

 Humphries won a bronze medal while representing the United States at the 2002 Isla Margarita FIBA Americas U18 Championship, and he was drafted #14 by the Utah Jazz in the 2004 NBA Draft.
 Kris signed a one-year deal for $8 million with the Nets in 2011, and the following year, he signed a two-year, $24 million deal with the team.
 Humphries retired from the NBA in 2019, and though he is best known for his work on the basketball court, he has also been seen on the small screen, appearing on "Keeping Up with the Kardashians" (2011), "Kourtney & Kim Take New York" (2011–2012), "The Mindy Project" (2013), and "Million Dollar Listing Los Angeles" (2015).